aukkawut/aukkawut.github.io/index.md

 * WPI
   * Seminar talk on Few-shot learning [link](/collections/presentation/ds595_optimization.pdf)

+### Projects

 For projects, please refers to my [Github](https://github.com/aukkawut) repo and please note that most of the projects there are exploratory project for me to learn new things.
 It might or might not contains any value for the society and I hope that some day I can reach the level that I can work on the project that has real value to the society.

+### Problems/Notes

+Example problems I made mainly for high school algebra.
+Not being used as I am not a teacher but I have a concern that it might be too hard.
+If possible, please comment me on this or please let me know that you use it on your class as I want to get a feedback on this.

+* Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)

 # Contact